The Art of Losing (film): Plot

 The next day Tiflis angrily reproaches Susan and his henchman for the loss of the Deed, and asks his gunman to keep Susan hostage until he finds the document.
-After of be interrogated by Tiflis' thugs, Councilman Esquilache calls the lawyer Barragan who also denies having the document althogh have a copy as lawyer.
+After of be interrogated by Tiflis' thugs, Councilman Esquilache calls the lawyer Barragan who also denies having the document although has a copy as lawyer.
 The next day while Esquilache and Vargas Vicuña are driving around looking for the document, from the registrar's office they get the name of the journalist.
 Vargas hit men arrive at the apartment of journalist, and exchanged fire with those of Tifilis who are already entrenched in there.
 Esquilache and his driver come soon after and then leave, while Estupiñan and Abuchija are witnesses.

 Quica and Silampa are assaulted by a gunman of Tifilis in search of the document and to defend Quica, Silampa takes a beating and is wounded.
 Quica accidentally kills the thug sttabing him with a knife.
 Esquilache is being followed by Abuchija and Estupiñan as he arrives in his official car at an apartment where he confronts Barragan - who is extremely agitated and hysterical, and pulling a gun, alternately levels it at the Councilman and his own temple.
 He has discovered that Esquilache was complicit in the impalement of Pereira Antunez and this is the impaled.
 The Councilman cannot hide his despising his niece's husband, and in a sudden reversal, Barragan who has been putting the gun into his mouth and to his temple, shoots Esquilache killing him.
 Quica and Silampa arrive at the scene and seeing the corpse of Esquilache, which fell dramatically several floors, Silampa asks Estupiñan to take care of Quica.
 The police arrive and handcuff Silampa - as Barragan in his elegant suit calmly escapes.
 Silampa is taken to the police station where Moya congratulates him on the case being practically solved: Pereira Antúnez was kidnapped and forced to transfer land to Tifilis, possibly after being roughed up.
 Silampa has deduced that the signature of the document took place in the same room of the brothel where Silampa had been with Quica and taken her picture.
 Later Pereira had been kidnapped by Vargas Vicuña, possible associated with Susan; and being the package carried by Abuchija to Chocontá, for to force Antunez to sign the Deed, but Pereira died of diabetes - and Vargas and his thugs - unable to get the Deed - impaled him to scare the nudists of the Turkish baths.
 They also killed Osler Estupiñan, who had a resemblance to Antunez, and buried him as Pereira Antúnez.